harveybia/the-flash/README.md

 development.

 ## Team Members
-Harvey Shi
+Harvey Shi,
-Matthew Zhao
+Matthew Zhao,
-Elias Lu
+Elias Lu,
-Steven
+Steven,

 ## Installation Instructions
 Make sure you have the correct paths in your environment.